Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Introduction

-Based on \rebuttal{\emph{perturbation stability}}, we study the \emph{average robustness} of neural networks under different initializations in (selected) wide and narrow, deep and shallow, as well as lazy and non-lazy\footnote{Here the lazy/non-lazy training regime indicates that neural network parameters change little/much during training.
-These two phases are determined by different initializations~\citep{woodworth2020kernel, JMLR:v22:20-1123}.} training settings.
+Based on the \emph{perturbation stability}, we study the \emph{average robustness} of neural networks under different initializations in (selected) wide and narrow, deep and shallow, as well as lazy and non-lazy training settings.
 Generally, non-lazy training makes the analysis of neural networks intractable as DNNs in this regime cannot be simplified as a time-independent model~\citep{chizat2018global}, and accordingly, the analysis in this regime is mainly restricted to the two-layer setting~\citep{1804.06561, mei2019mean}.

-Overall, our results suggest that the width (\emph{good}) helps robustness in the over-parameterized regime but the depth (\emph{bad}) can help only under certain initializations (\emph{ugly}).
+Overall, our results suggest that the width (\emph{good}) helps \emph{average robustness} in the over-parameterized regime but the depth (\emph{bad}) can help only under certain initializations (\emph{ugly}).
 To be specific, we make the following contributions and findings under the lazy/non-lazy training regimes, see Table~\ref{table:compare_initialization}.

-In the {\bf lazy training} regime, we derive upper-bounds, suggesting that \begin{itemize} \item along with the increase in width, the robustness first becomes worse in the under-parameterized setting and then gets better, and finally tends to be a constant in highly over-parameterized regions, which implies the existence of phase transition. \item the depth has more complex tendency on robustness , which largely depends on the initialization and the training mode.
-It can be grouped into two main classes (\emph{cf.}, Table~\ref{table:compare_initialization}): depth helps robustness in an exponential order under LeCun initialization~\citep{lecun2012efficient}, whereas it \rebuttal{hurts} robustness in a polynomial order under He-initialization~\citep{he2015delving} and under Neural Tangent Kernel (NTK) initialization~\citep{allen2019convergence}. \end{itemize}
+In the {\bf lazy training} regime, the derived upper-bounds for DNNs, suggest that \begin{itemize} \item along with the increase in width, the robustness firstly becomes worse in the under-parameterized regime and then gets better, and finally tends to be a constant in highly over-parameterized regimes, which implies the existence of a phase transition. \item the depth has more complex tendency on robustness, which largely depends on the initialization and the training mode.
+It can be grouped into two main classes (\emph{cf.}, Table~\ref{table:compare_initialization}): depth helps robustness in an exponential order under the LeCun initialization~\citep{lecun2012efficient}, whereas it hurts robustness in a polynomial order under He-initialization~\citep{he2015delving} and under Neural Tangent Kernel (NTK) initialization~\citep{allen2019convergence}. \end{itemize}

 Surprisingly, standard tools on training dynamics of neural networks \citep{allen2019convergence,du2018algorithmic} are sufficient to obtain our bounds, which explain the relationship between robustness and the structural/architectural parameters of neural network.
 Our theoretical developments improve the results by~\citet{huang2021exploring, wu2021wider}, and are supported by empirical evidence.